-Ideation is one of the best tools that your community can have simply because some of the best ideas for your products come from your biggest fans.
+Ideation for Product Feedback is one of the best tools that your community can have simply because some of the best ideas for your products come from your biggest fans.

-Just to recap one of our previous blogs on ideation, the four main benefits of implementing an ideation process in your community are:
+Just to recap one of our previous blogs on ideation and product feedback, the four main benefits of implementing an ideation process in your community are:

 Ability to generate ideas to improve products and services